Chapter OneThe House Used Otherwise

 “No.”

 He stood beside me a moment.
 The creek shouldered against the boards.
 Water slid white over stone below the wheel and gathered itself again.
-“She is Crouch,” he said.

 “I know who she is.”